deanmao/node-chimera/README.md

     ./config
     make -j4

-Next, we'll compile Qt so that is uses the aforementioned custom ssl libraries:
+Next, we'll compile Qt so that it uses the aforementioned custom ssl libraries:

     cd qt
     ./preconfig.sh